Ibrahimisha/Ibrahimisha/README.md

-- 👋 Hi, I’m @Ibrahimisha
+- 👋 Hi, I’m @Ibrahimishag
-- 👀 I’m interested in GIS, environment and geography
+- 👀 I’m interested in GIS, environment
-- 🌱 I’m currently learning environment
+- 🌱 I’m currently studying at the Faculty of Environmental Sciences
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 gibrahim82673@gmail.com

 <!---
 Ibrahimisha/Ibrahimisha is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.